 James W. Buckley '89 was recently presented the Prosecutor Award by the Southwestern Illinois Law Enforcement Commission and Southern Illinois Police Chief’s Association.
 Read more here.
 1/28/16

 Bruce Lovering, ’85, joined the law firm of Honigman Miller Schwartz & Cohn in Bloomfield Hills, MI.
-His practice focusses on retail lease negotiations and general real estate matters.
-Contact Bruce at email@example.com, he would enjoy hearing from and reconnecting with classmates.
+His practice focuses on retail lease negotiations and general real estate matters.
+Contact Bruce at firstname.lastname@example.org, he would enjoy hearing from and reconnecting with classmates.

 Jeffrey Goffinet, Class of 1984, appointed associate judge in the First Judicial Circuit of Illinois.
 Read more here